 The Discover it® Secured is an outstanding secured credit card.
 Secured cards require you to submit a deposit, which often serves as your credit line.
 It’s rare for a secured card to offer cash back, but this one does: 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
 1% unlimited cash back on all other purchases - automatically Plus, if there’s a Chapter 7 bankruptcy on your credit history, you might still be able to qualify for this card.
 (But any pending, non-Chapter 7 bankruptcies will disqualify you.)

-There’s also a great sign-up bonus for new cardmembers — Discover automatically matches all the cash back you've earned at the end of your first year.
+There’s also a great sign-up bonus for new cardmembers — Unlimited Cashback Match – only from Discover.
+Discover will automatically match all the cash back you’ve earned at the end of your first year!
+There’s no minimum spending or maximum rewards.
+Just a dollar-for-dollar match.
 The minimum security deposit is $200.
 After you’ve had the card for eight months, Discover will begin monthly reviews of your account to see if you qualify to upgrade to an unsecured card and get your deposit back.
 You can also have the deposit refunded if you pay off the full balance on your card and close the account.

 Best card for bad credit with no credit check: OpenSky® Secured Visa® Credit Card